Iowa Sports Betting

 - The Drake Relays.
 Drake Relays are a track and field event held annually in April.
 Many Olympic Gold medalists have competed in this relay.

 - Iowa Shrine Bowl.
 The Iowa Shrine Bowl is an all-star football game featuring Iowa’s most talented high school/pre-college football players.
 It's held every July in Cedar Falls.

-These are a few of many events held throughout Iowa annually (when COVID permits).
+These are a few of many events held throughout Iowa annually.

 More Reading on Iowa

 Iowa's Sports Betting Legalization Bill